opynfinance/GammaProtocol/docs/contracts-documentation/Whitelist.md

 - `_collateral`: asset that is held as collateral against short/written options

+- `_isPut`: True if a put option, False if a call option

 #### Return Values:

-- true if product is whitelisted
+- True if product is whitelisted

 ### Function `isWhitelistedCollateral(address _collateral) → bool external`

-check if the collateral is whitelisted
+check if a collateral asset is whitelisted

 #### Parameters: